-Assignment #1: Demonstration Project Contract-Students should have a faculty-approved proposal and outline before the start of Spring Quarter (see Capstone Overview document distributed Winter Quarter).
+Assignment #1: Demonstration Project Contract: Students should have a faculty-approved proposal and contract before the start of Spring Quarter (see Capstone Overview document distributed Winter Quarter).
 The contract must be completed by the individual/team and signed by representatives of any participating organizations and the faculty member.
-Due: April 5, 2012.
+Due: April 4, 2012.

-Assignments #2, 4, 6, 7, 8 and possible 9: Reflective Journal-guided reflections/writing.
+Assignments #2, 4, 6, 7: Reflective Journal: guided reflections/writing.
 Throughout the quarter, you will be asked to reflect on readings, discussions, activities that occur in the course and upon your learning in the MPA program.
 This is an intellectual/ reflective journal, not a personal journal.
-While you can reference the personal (minimally), this is the place for you to intellectually wrestling with, and reflect upon, the KSAs you are taking away from the program and some of the enduring themes in public administration/public service.
+While you can reference the personal (minimally), this is the place for you to intellectually wrestle with, and reflect upon, the KSAs you are taking away from the program and some of the enduring themes in public administration/public service.

 You may choose your format for the journal (hard copy, bound book, document, etc.).
 You are expected to write in your journal in response to all the assignments (you may also write at other times, if you are so moved).
-Journals will be submitted at the end of the term for faculty review; here, review means noting whether or not assignments were completed, not "grading" journal content.
+Journals will be submitted at the end of the term for faculty review; here, review means noting whether or not assignments were completed, not evaluating journal content.
+Journals Due: June 9

-Assignment #2 (Reflective Journal Writing) - reflect on and write about the readings for the first night of class, the exit focus groups and the process of building your learning inventory.
+✓ Assignment #2 (Reflective Journal Writing): reflect on and write about the readings for the first night of class, the exit focus groups and the process of building your learning inventory.

-Assignment # 3: Learning Inventory-build as an individual assignment; integrate in class; respond to questions from orientation in journal.
+Assignment # 3: Learning Inventory: build as an individual assignment; integrate in class; respond to questions from orientation in journal.

-Detailed Instructions for Learning Inventory: Create a document (table, gird, outline, chart, power point, beautiful visualization, or essay) that contains an inventory of your learning in the MPA program.
+Detailed Instructions for Learning Inventory: Create a document (table, grid, outline, chart, power point, beautiful visualization, or essay) that contains an inventory of your learning in the MPA program.
 How you present the information is up to you.
 The only requirements are: 1) include the titles, quarter, year, and a brief description of the classes, contracts, or internships you took that were most valuable to you in the MPA program, and 2) include the most important knowledge, skills, or abilities you learned from each class, contract, or internship you identified.
 What are you taking away from each experience?
 What are your aggregate take-aways?
-Due: April 12, 2012.
+Due: April 11, 2012.

-Assignment #4 (Reflective Journal Writing): Reflecting upon the individual learning inventory exercise and the in-class aggregation exercise, think back to the two questions you answered during MPA Orientation and answer them again: What, in this moment, is your working definition of public administration and of public service?
+✓ Assignment #4 (Reflective Journal Writing): Reflecting upon the individual learning inventory exercise and the in-class aggregation exercise, answer three questions: What, in this moment, is your working definition of public administration and of public service?
 What influences your definitions?
-Also answer: How has your definition changed (if it has) over your years of the MPA program?
+How has your definition changed (if it has) over your years of the MPA program?